-Before you begin searching for a car, you need to know exactly what it is you’re looking for.
+Before you start searching for a car, you need to know exactly what you’re looking for.

-What will your car be used for?
+- What will your car be used for?

-Is it just to get you and your family around town?
+- Is it just to get you and your family around town?

-Will you be using it for work, too?
+- Will you be using it for work, too?

 While you’re at it, look into:

-2. Set yourself a budget
+2. Set yourself a realistic budget

-Either way, it’s important to decide on a realistic budget for your next vehicle.
-With many New Zealanders struggling to manage their debts, splashing out for the sake of it probably isn’t the best idea.
-So work out how much you can afford to spend.
-Write it down.
-Then stick to it.
+Either way, it’s important to land on a realistic budget for your next vehicle early on.
+With many Kiwis struggling to juggle their debts, splashing out isn’t always the best idea.
+So work out how much you can afford, write it down, and stick to it.

-3. Find the best car finance deal
+3. Find the best deal on car finance

 4. Do the legwork